DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/column-reordering.md

 ## Controlled Mode

-To control the column order state, pass the column order to the `order` property of the `ColumnOrderState` plugin and handle the `onOrderChange` event.
+Pass the column order to the `order` property of the `ColumnOrderState` plugin and handle the `onOrderChange` event to control the column order state.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/grid/demos/#/column-reordering/controlled)